Mt. Hood Kiwanis Camp

 The Kiwanis Camp Capstone (or elective) is a two week supervised and supportive summer experience that serves campers with a variety of abilities/disabilities.
 In a small team of professionals and fellow students, help those with disabilities have fun fishing, hiking, rock-climbing, canoeing, horseback riding and camping.

-Students attend a training session May 17, and then spend two weeks as a counselor at the Mt.
-Hood Kiwanis Camp.
-The two-week sessions correspond to weeks 1-2, 3-4, 5-6, and 7-8 of PSU’s summer session (see dates here).
+Students attend a training session on May 21st and then spend two weeks as a counselor at Mt.
+Hood Kiwanis camp.
+The two-week sessions correspond to weeks 1-2, 3-4, 5-6, and 7-8 of PSU’s summer session (see course session dates here).
 Room and board are included and tuition remains the same as any other course.

 - Learn practical communication, teamwork and critical reflection skills applicable to ANY major or career

 - Stretch a vision of who you are and what you can do.
 Experienced and capable staff help you in all aspects of the program

 - You must first apply and be accepted before you can register (space is limited).
 Once your application is accepted you can register or count your credit hours for the course in either spring or summer terms.

 This course combines learning by doing with reflection.
 Students consider their personal perspective and their experiences at camp to answer the following questions: